Beyond Doom and Gloom: Including Solutions to Climate Change

 - Insert an exercise about student involvement

 Are you or your students worried about the impacts of climate change and not sure what to do to help create significant change?
 Are you connecting your students to ways to be involved in solutions?
 This webinar focuses on expert curricular materials to engage students in current and future solutions that can be used in any course and in any discipline.
-Join us to see how you can be part of reducing doom and gloom and share opportunities for progress.
+Watch this archived webinar to see how you can be part of reducing doom and gloom and share opportunities for progress.

 Presenter: Debra Rowe PhD, President of the US Partnership for Education for Sustainable Development, and co-founder of multiple higher education national association networks for sustainability.
 (Debra is also the recipient of the Clean Energy and Empowerment Education Award from the U.S. Department of Energy in partnership with the MIT Energy Initiative.)